dylan-ross/Rent-A-Tender/README.md

 ## Overview

 **Rent-A-Tender**, is an App to find and hire freelance bartenders to work a party or event.
-Bartenders create profiles, Members can book a date and time for a bartender to work.
+Bartenders must register by filling out a profile which includes and hourly rate.
+Anyone can search bartenders, but a user must sign in to see details and book a date and time for a bartender to work.
+Rent-A-Tender, we bring the bar to you.

 <br>